 - Correlate the events in a cardiac cycle to the physiological findings in the ECG tracing.

 - Interpret basic rate and rhythm disturbances of an ECG tracing.

-- Perform 12-lead electrocardiography under the supervision of an ECG tech in a medical facility.
+- Perform 12-lead electrocardiography in a simulated environment.

 Credit Hours: 3